ModyQyW/vite-plugin-eslint2/README.md

 This will significantly slow down Vite first starting if you has no caches and don't enable `lintInWorker`.

+### `chokidar`

+- Type: `boolean`
+- Default: `false`

+With this option enabled, this plugin will try to run ESLint in Chokidar `change` event instead of `transform` hook.
+This is disabled by default.

+Recommend to enable `lintOnStart` too, if you enable this one.

 ### `emitError`

 - Type: `boolean`